 #9 White Columns – The Bush First Family Exhibit.
 The Kennebunkport Hisotrical Society has a photo-filled museum tribute of the Bush family, of our 41st President and First Lady’s time in the Oval Office, and their time in Kennebunkport.
 Visit this beautiful display on Maine Street in the Nott House.

 #10 Memorial Day Parade in Kennebunkport – Every May, locals look forward to the Memorial Day Parade in Dock Square, and especially hope to see the Bush’s.
 This Yankee parade is a hoot complete with firetrucks, school marching bands, veterans, twirlers, girl and boy scouts.
-Having a former President and First Lady front row makes it even more of a slice of American apple pie.
+Having a former President and First Lady front row made it even more of a slice of American apple pie.
 Mrs. Bush will be missed at future parades, she was always dressed in patriotic red, white and blue.
 To say we’ll be a bit blue without her presence is true.

 Treasure your time in Kennebunkport, and keep a little of Barbara Bush’s grace, humor, style and strength with you always.
 As she would say: